 Kentucky (2012) – Anthony Davis, MKG, Terrence Jones, and Marquis Teague – not fair.

 Louisville (2013) – The strongest case for a team with no first-round locks leading up to the tournament.
 A case could be made for Gorgui Dieng, with Blackshear as a bubble guy.

 Now, a lot of those guys increased their draft stock by winning the NCAA Tournament, how could they not?
 With that said, no one climbed the draft boards from second-round/undrafted to lottery pick.
 The two exceptions, Duke (2010) and Louisville (2013), had talent-laden rosters full of former McDonald’s All-Americans that happened to stay longer.

 Pitt doesn’t have anyone on their roster like the aforementioned players, and I’d argue that alone will prevent them from hearing One Shining Moment come April – unless their watching it on television.

-The Panthers are a very good team, but they lack NBA-talent.
+The Panthers are a very good team, but they lack NBA talent.
 Currently, ESPN draft expert Chad Ford has senior forward Lamar Patterson ranked as the 115th best player in this year's draft class (ESPN Insider only).
 That is the equivalent to a late fourth-round selection, five spots from the last pick (30 NBA teams).
-The problem: there are only two rounds in the NBA draft.
+The problem is that there are only two rounds in the NBA draft.

 Look, getting McDonald's All-Americans doesn't guarantee post-season success, after all, Dante Taylor and Khem Birch certainly didn't lead Pitt to the Promised Land.
 With that said, maximizing the potential of kids over four or five years with relatively low ceilings won't move the needle either.